blockmate-io/blockmate-react-link/README.md

         />
         <div>Test APP</div>
         <button onClick={() => handleOpen(
-          "deposit", // Use "deposit" for deposits from exchange, or "directDeposit" for deposits using WalletConnect undefined,
+          "deposit", // Use "deposit" for deposits or "withdrawal" for withdrawals undefined,
           undefined,
           {